 Authentication - The process of determining whether someone or something is who or what it is declared to be.

+Authenticity - The guarantee that information is genuine and from bona fide sources.

 Authorisation - The process of granting access rights to a user.

 Authority (SSN authority) - These are authorities defined as NCAs, LCAs and EMSA, on behalf of the European Commission for the central SSN system.
 This covers both “Competent authorities” and “Port authorities” as defined in Article 3 of 2002/59/EC as amended.

-Availability - A characteristic that applies to assets.
-An asset is available if it is accessible and usable when needed by an authorized entity.
-In the SSN context, assets include information, systems, facilities, networks and computers.
-All of these assets must be available to authorized entities when they need to access or use them.
+Availability - The property of being accessible and usable upon request by an authorised entity.

 Classified Information - Any information and material, an unauthorised disclosure of which could cause varying degrees of prejudice to EU interests, or to one or more of its Member States, whether such information originates within the EU or is received from Member States, third States or international organisations (in accordance with Commission Decision 2001/844/EC amending its internal Rules of Procedure by annexing Commission Provisions on Security).

-Confidentiality - The process that ensures that information is not made available or disclosed to unauthorized entities.
+Confidentiality - The property that information is not disclosed to unauthorised individuals, entities or processes.

 Digital Certificate - A digitally signed statement that certifies the binding between the owner’s identity information and his/her electronic public key.